Updated: Jun 26

 Too little has changed.
 The Community Reinvestment Act (CRA) has improved what percentage of loans goes to low- and moderate-income families and neighborhoods, but it desperately needs to be updated, and has been deliberately neglected under the Trump administration.
 And many of the same redlining and discriminatory practices continue today.
 Data from 2015-2016 showed that in Philadelphia, a city with roughly equal populations of white, black, and Latino people, white people received 10 times the amount of conventional mortgage loans.

 While Asian Americans may not have faced the same level of discrimination in banking practice in the past 30 years as Black and Latino Americans, there are still large Asian American immigrant populations that have particular banking needs not prioritized by non-MDI institutions.
 For example, Asian Bank in Philadelphia’s Chinatown serves their customers in both English and Mandarin, as many of their customers may understand very little English.
-Native American MDIs also have particular challenges when serving their communities, as many American Indians don’t have internet access or reliable transportation, making them the most underbanked and unbanked demographic group in the nation.
+Native American MDIs also have particular challenges when serving their communities, as many American Indians don’t have internet access or reliable transportation, making them the third-most underbanked and unbanked demographic group in the nation.
 While the reasons may vary, many minority communities have a reason for not wanting to, or not being able to, participate in traditional banking.

 What happens when there aren’t community banking or MDI options in a demographically diverse area?
 People simply won’t use banks, which can be financially precarious, especially for those lucky enough to have significant savings.
 People won’t build interest, either in their accounts or through the equity in their homes.
 People won’t build wealth through their small businesses, because they’re unable to obtain the small business loans.
 Instead, for basic banking transactions like check cashing, they’ll turn to widely available, predatory check cashing and payday loan businesses, which charge high fees and get people trapped in a cycle of debt.